-My background in marriage and family therapy has given me the tools to work with individuals, couples, and families.
-Each presents a unique set of opportunities and challenges, keeping therapy interesting and engaging for everyone.
-Within the comfort of the therapeutic relationship, it is my hope that clients will become equipped to seize those opportunities and face those challenges.
-Clients should feel comfortable and safe in therapy.
-It is, after all, a sanctuary where a person can just be who they are without fear of judgment or the dismissal of their thoughts and desires.
 I believe that therapy is ultimately about hope and no matter what has happened in a person’s past, no matter how dysfunctional their relationships currently are, that there is always hope.
-I love the analogy of our lives as a story, because that means the chapter entitled “Tomorrow” hasn’t yet been written.
-I believe that therapy can help clients realize that they are the authors of their own story and therefore they get to decide how the next chapter turns out.
+I love the analogy of our lives as a story and the chapter entitled “Tomorrow” hasn’t been written yet.
+As I see it, therapy can help clients realize that they are the authors of their own story and therefore they get to decide how the next chapter turns out.

-I have evening and weekend appointments available and offer reduced fee services for clients who cannot comfortably afford to pay full fee for services.
-I offer premarital counseling which will qualify couples for a discounted, and in some cases, free marriage license in the state of Georgia.
+I see clients for evening and weekend appointments and offer reduced fee services for clients who cannot comfortably afford to pay full fee for services.
+I also offer premarital counseling which may qualify couples for a discounted, and in some cases, free marriage license in the state of Georgia.

 Aaron is seeing clients in the Athens location.